 Crossing over the Tiracol River

 One find Sunday morning in September, when the rains were beginning to lose interest in Goa, I drove to Tiracol.
 The long 50+ km drive passed through many famous Goan villages.
-I kept marking in head, the ones I know I have to come back to explore.
+I kept marking in my head, the ones I know I have to come back to explore.
 As soon as we reached the banks of Tiracol river, I know the somewhere a switch happened.
 Waiting for the ferry boat to come, I looked at the river as it merged with the Arabian sea.
 Except for some of us waiting for the ferry, there were no other humans or even animals.

 TIRACOL IS ALSO WRITTEN AS TIRAKHOL AND LOCALS CALLED IT TEREKHOL MEANING STEEP / DEEP BANK OF THE RIVER.